lomeuscloete/esb-inbound-iso8583/README.md

 # IS08583 EI Inbound

+This fork contains an alternative implementation using the java.nio package for the tcp connection. it also fixes some issues I picked up in the old implementation.

 The ISO8583 inbound endpoint allows you access the ISO8583 Standard financial messages through WSO2 EI.

 **[ISO8583 EI Inbound documentation v1.0.1](docs/README.md)**